Reedwee1999/Case/Cyclic_case/README.md

 - A **Metabase dashboard** with four tabs covering rider behavior, temporal patterns, trip characteristics, and geographic hotspots.
 - A set of **optimized SQL queries** that power the dashboard charts.
 - A **clean, organized folder structure** on an internal SSD for fast query performance.

-For a detailed step‑by‑step walkthrough, see the schema and architecture sections below.

 ---